Thin Lips 101: Fillers, Surgery, and Makeup

 Reasons and Causes

-As we get older, the muscles around the mouth become thinner, and the proteins responsible for elasticity in the skin like collagen and elastin begin to slow down production.
+As we get older, the muscles around the mouth become thinner, and the proteins responsible for the elasticity in the skin like collagen and elastin begin to slow down production.
 The effects of the change in collagen and elastin production begin to show in our thirties and forties when our skin starts to noticeably sag, droop, and develop creases and lines.

 In the lip zones, these effects can be more pronounced or can happen earlier in people with a genetic predisposition for thinning lips, or from sun exposure.
 Additionally, people who spend or have spent excessive time in the sun or in a tanning booth without wearing sunscreen with proper UVA/UVB protection are more likely to experience thinning lips due to solar damage of the skin.